NBrcS/Portfolio-server/README.md

   ### General updates to do

+  * Configure the swagger documentation

+  * Configure the spring security
   * Trade the endpoint returns from normal objects to http ResponseEntity returns

   * Connect with postgreSql database